vlrprbttst/BoxTent/readme.md

 Open the terminal in the root of the project and type `npm install`.
 Once finished, type `bower install` for the bower dependencies.

-Once done, type `grunt`, a browser window will open with your website running and will watch for changes and live reload accordingly.
-If you get an error for postcss or autoprefixer, run ```npm install grunt-postcss autoprefixer cssnano``` to re-install postcss and its plugins.
+Once done, type `grunt rebuild` to build the `_site` folder and then type `grunt`, a browser window will open with your website running and will watch for changes and live reload accordingly.

 If something looks wrong on the first launch, stop grunt with `ctrl+c` and type `grunt rebuild`.
 Wait till it finishes rebuilding the `_site` folder, and then type `grunt` again.
 You should be good to go now!
 The page opened by BrowserSync is the `index.html` in the `_site` folder.